EvanHong99/GeneticAlgorithm/README.md

 Classic TSP not allows repeating points, so swap two genes is a good way to perform mutation.

-Also, a parameter `pom(probabilitu of mutaion)` is added, in order to control the program.
+Also, a parameter `pom(probability of mutation)` is added, in order to control the program.

 ### Objective Function - To evaluate whole population